Planning a Visit

 The admission office is open during the week from 8:30 a.m. to 5 p.m. and on select Saturdays in both the fall and spring.
 Information sessions and campus tours are available throughout the year—when you request a visit online, you will select a specific date and time.

-We welcome our newly admitted students to join us for Reed Admit Days (RAD) and discover what makes the Reed community so unique!
+We welcome our newly admitted students to join us for Reed Admit Day (RAD) to discover what makes the Reed community so unique!
 You'll see our conference classes in action, talk with faculty and students, and discover the academic departments that inspire you.
-Between activities, wander the thesis tower and find the oldest thesis in residence, absorb the natural surroundings with a hike in the canyon, or sip in the coffeehouses while watching Reed dogs at play on the Quad.
-A truly impressive Reedie-to-be may even find the Doyle Owl.
-Learn about student activities, residence life, financial aid, and a variety of on-campus services.
+Learn about student engagement, residence life, financial aid, and a variety of on-campus services.

 During this special visit week, you will learn about Reed and the college application process.

 Reed will provide: information sessions to introduce you to how we learn at Reed; essay-writing workshops to guide you in crafting an authentic, well-written college essay; and campus tours to show you how we live at Reed.
 You can also visit other private colleges in Oregon as part of your time in the Pacific Northwest.